-- 1. Click the Events tab, and then click the Motion button. - Define the motion detection area.
-The entire field of view is highlighted for motion detection by default.
-To define the motion detection area, use any of the following tools: - Click Clear All to remove all motion detection areas on the video image. - Click Set All to set the motion detection area to span the entire video image. - To set a specific motion detection area, click Select Area then click and drag anywhere on the video image. - To clear a specific motion detection area, click Clear Area then click and drag over any motion detection area. - Use the Zoom In and Zoom Out buttons to locate specific areas in the video image. - In the Sensitivity field, enter a percentage number to define how much each pixel must change before it is considered in motion.
-The higher the sensitivity, the smaller the amount of pixel change is required before motion is detected. - In the Threshold field, enter a percentage number to define how many pixels must change before the image is considered to have motion.
-The higher the threshold, the higher the number of pixels must change before the image is considered to have motion. - If the camera is connected to a third-party video management system (VMS), and then click to select the checkbox for Enable Onvif MotionAlarm Event.
+- 1. Click the Events tab, and then click the Motion button. - Define the motion detection area. - The entire field of view is highlighted for motion detection by default.
+To define the motion detection area, use any of the following tools: - Click Clear All to remove all motion detection areas on the video image. - Click Set All to set the motion detection area to span the entire video image. - To set a specific motion detection area, click Select Area then click and drag anywhere on the video image. - To clear a specific motion detection area, click Clear Area then click and drag over any motion detection area. - Use the Zoom In and Zoom Out buttons to locate specific areas in the video image. - 3.
+In the Sensitivity field, enter a percentage number to define how much each pixel must change before it is considered in motion.

+The higher the sensitivity, the smaller the amount of pixel change is required before motion is detected.

+- 4. In the Threshold field, enter a percentage number to define how many pixels must change before the image is considered to have motion. - The higher the threshold, the higher the number of pixels must change before the image is considered to have motion. - If the camera is connected to a third-party video management system (VMS), and then click to select the checkbox for Enable Onvif MotionAlarm Event.
 When it is enabled, the camera can send motion alarm information to the VMS according to the appropriate ONVIF protocol. - 6.
 Click Apply to save the settings.

-Configuring Sabotage Detection
+Configuring Tamper Detection

-On the Sabotage Detection page, you can set how sensitive the camera is to tampering.
+On the Sabotage page, you can enable and configure Tamper Detection.
+This enables the camera to send events when tampering is detected.